Jussie Smollett: Career

 Smollett began his acting career as a child model in New York City and later worked as an extra on the New York-shot movies Mo' Better Blues (1990) and New Jack City (1991) He went on to act in the films The Mighty Ducks (1992) and Rob Reiner's North (1994).
 On television, he starred alongside his five real-life siblings in the short-lived ABC sitcom On Our Own in 1994–1995.
-In 2012, Smollett returned to acting with the leading role in Patrik-Ian Polk's LGBT-themed comedy-drama The Skinny.
+In 2012, he returned to acting with the leading role in Patrik-Ian Polk's LGBT-themed comedy-drama The Skinny.
 Also that year, he released an EP titled The Poisoned Hearts Club.
 He later guest-starred on The Mindy Project (2012) and Revenge (2014).

 In 2014, Smollett was cast as Jamal Lyon—a gay musician struggling to gain the approval of his father Lucious—opposite Taraji P. Henson and Terrence Howard in the Fox drama series Empire.
 His role was hailed as groundbreaking for its positive depiction of a black gay man on television.
-Smollett reprised his role in subsequent seasons and directed an episode of the fourth season in 2017.
-Smollett's character was removed from the final two episodes of season five because of the assault controversy.
+He reprised his role in subsequent seasons and directed an episode of the fourth season in 2017.
+His character was removed from the final two episodes of season five because of the assault controversy.

-In February 2015, Smollett confirmed that he had signed a recording contract with Columbia Records and would be releasing an album in the future.
-Smollett co-wrote the songs "I Wanna Love You" and "You're So Beautiful" on the Original Soundtrack from Season 1 of Empire album, which was released in March 2015.
+In February 2015, Smollett signed a recording contract with Columbia Records.
+He co-wrote the songs "I Wanna Love You" and "You're So Beautiful" on the Original Soundtrack from Season 1 of Empire album, which was released in March 2015.